Court approves $70 million Manus Island class action settlement

 - Who are the group members?
 The case is being run on behalf of 1,923 detainees who were held at the Manus Island Detention Centre between November 2012 and 12 May 2016.
 That period included the February 2014 attack on the Centre in which one detainee was killed and dozens were seriously injured.

 - Who are the defendants?
 The defendants to the proceeding were the Commonwealth of Australia and its contracted service providers G4S and Broadspectrum (formerly known as Transfield).
 The security provider Wilson Security was separately joined as a third party to the proceedings by G4S and Broadspectrum.

 The lead plaintiff alleges the Commonwealth was in effective control of the Manus Island Detention Centre at all relevant times, and thereby owed a duty of care to the detainees being held there.
-He similarly alleges the false imprisonment of the detainees was done by the Commonwealth and its service providers.
+Similarly, he alleges the false imprisonment of the detainees was done by the Commonwealth and its service providers.